hbctraining/publication_perfect/lessons/02_ggplot2_syntax.md

 [**Exercise**](../answer_keys/ggplot2_syntax_Q1.md)

 Let's explore how to change the aesthetics of the data points.
-Different shapes are available, as detailed in the "Aes" section of the [RStudio ggplot2 cheatsheet](https://github.com/rstudio/cheatsheets/blob/master/data-visualization-2.1.pdf).
+Different shapes are available, as detailed in the "Aes" section of the [RStudio ggplot2 cheatsheet](https://github.com/rstudio/cheatsheets/blob/master/data-visualization-2.1.pdf) or [here](https://ggplot2.tidyverse.org/articles/ggplot2-specs.html?q=shape#sec:shape-spec).

-1. Change all of the points in the plot to squares.
+1. Change the geom argument `shape` to "square" to alter the shape of ***all*** points to squares.
-2. Change the transparency of the points (`alpha`) to change with the base mean of `Pax6`.
+2. Change the aesthetic transparency of the points (`alpha`) to change with the base mean of `Pax6`.

 ***